pluralsight/pando-rfcs/text/0000-icons.md

 Icon files are then converted to framework-specific syntax.

 React is our default, which converts svg to `_jsx` syntax using `svg-to-jsx` and `babel`.
-Icons can then be imported from `@pluralsight/icons` - since it is the default.
+React icons can then be imported from `@pluralsight/icons` - since it is the default.

 Each framework will have its own corresponding folder.
 E.g., , `@pluralsight/icons/svelte` for Svelte, etc.

 Any additional properties (including styling) can be provided by the `headless-styles` package.

-The optimized SVG icons in `build/svg` will be made available using the `files` attribute of package.json to allow usage by any consumer we don't support.
+The optimized SVG icons in `build/svg` will also be made available using the `files` attribute of package.json to allow usage by any consumer we don't support.

 Since the provided variable represents the icon imagery, and is used as an inline svg (or img) element, we can safely change the underlying implementation without affecting the API.